Quick Summary

 Throughout the ages, India’s rich biodiversity has been a source of admiration.
 The evolution of wildlife conservation in India is a fascinating journey reflecting the country’s rich biodiversity and the challenges it has faced.

 Wildlife has always shaped India’s cultural and natural heritage in its vast and diverse landscape.
 However, wildlife resource exploitation increased in the 20th century.
 Rapid urbanization, deforestation, and human-wildlife conflicts caused this.
-National wildlife protection and regulation required a strong legal framework.
+National wildlife protection and regulation require a strong legal framework.
 This urgent need prompted India’s wildlife conservation law.
 This law protected wildlife and balanced human development and natural habitats.

 The Wildlife Protection Act 1972 (WLPA) safeguards India’s wildlife through three key objectives: